 It’s easy to imagine Rapunzel wearing her hair like this, isn’t it?
 One single braid twists around her ponytail and both are firmly secured at the ends.
 Imagine if the braid was a different color, such as bright pink or blue.

-Believe it or not, some braided hairstyles for little girls are quite sophisticated.
+Believe it or not, some little girl braids are quite sophisticated.
 Consider this Exhibit A. This lovely lass is giving us a look, and we love it.

 13. Beaded and Braided